 Date Submitted

-NI CD : 4

 Name of Project

-Name of Property
+Name of Property Owner

-Owner

-Address of Property
+Address of Property Owner

-Owner

 Phone Number

-If applicant is a corporation or entity, please provide the following information for the primary contact person Firm Name Contact Name Engineer or Surveyor Information Name of Firm Address of Firm
+If applicant is a corporation or entity, please provide the following information Engineer or Surveyor Information

+for the primary contact person . .

+Name of Firm

+Firm Address of

+Name Firm

+Contact · ·····

+Name

 Phone Number Agent's Name and

+Position

-Address Position
+Address

 Address and Location of Subject Property:

 Site Acreage:

 Tax Map #

+Tux Mup //

 Parcel #

-Please provide a description of the proposed development activity: 1
+Please provide a description of the proposed d activity: •